 In 2011, Clorox completed its transition of all U.S. bleach manufacturing operations from using chlorine to high-strength bleach as a raw material.
 The transportation of chlorine has now been eliminated from our end-to-end U.S. supply chain.
 High-strength bleach is a water-based solution of concentrated sodium hypochlorite that we dilute down to specific levels for household and industry use.
 This decision was driven by our commitment to strengthen our operations and add another layer of security to our operations.

-In 2012, our namesake Clorox Bleach product will convert to a 33 percent more concentrated formula.
-This will help reduce the overall carbon footprint associated with the lifecycle consumption of bleach.
+In 2012, we converted our namesake Clorox Bleach product to a 33 percent more concentrated formula.
+This has helped reduce the overall carbon footprint associated with the lifecycle consumption of bleach.
 The end product is a more convenient consumer product that is also better for the environment.

 The Bleach Cycle